kaz-utashiro/greple/README.md

         ;  No effect
         X  No effect

-    If the spec includes `/`, left side is considered for foreground color and right side is for background.
+    If the spec includes `/`, left side is considered to be as foreground color and right side as background.
 If multiple colors are given in same spec, all indicators are produced in the order of their presence.
     As a result, the last one takes effect.

     Effect characters are case insensitive, and can be found anywhere and in any order in color spec string.
 Because `X` and `;` takes no effect, you can use them to improve readability, like `SxD;K/544`.

-    Samples:
+    Example:

         RGB  6x6x6    24bit           color
         ===  =======  =============   ==================